salixrosa/sousMazin/README.md

 This theme uses the [WTFPL](http://www.wtfpl.net/).
 USE AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR... anything from which I can legally divest myself of responsibility.

 This theme began years ago as both a very poorly-executed learning experience and an attempt to get into that blogging thing.
 Or maybe really just as something to entertain myself with while visiting family.
 Either way, the notion has always been that learning is great and sharing knowledge is great, et cetera.
 Use the whole theme, or whatever you want.
-Ask me why I did things the way I did, or see if there's any more interesting info about this theme or over at [my site](http://willowsells.com).
+Ask me why I did things the way I did, or see if there's any more interesting info about this theme over at [my site](http://willowsells.com).

 sousMazin 1.0
 -------------------------